-- 5.35 Each licensee should adopt reasonable measures, in accordance with its assessment of the risk, for establishing the source of funds and source of wealth.
+- 5.39 While a licensee may refer to commercially available databases to identify PEPs, the use of these databases should never replace traditional CDD processes (e.g. understanding the occupation and employer of a customer).
+When using commercially available databases, the licensee should be aware of their limitations, for example, the databases are not necessarily comprehensive or reliable as they generally draw solely from information that is publicly available; the definition of PEPs used by the database providers may or may not align with the definition of PEPs applied by the licensee; and any technical incapability of such databases that may hinder the licensee's effectiveness of PEP identification.
+Therefore, the licensee should only use such databases as a support tool and ensure they are fit for purpose. - 5.40 Since not all PEPs pose the same level of ML risks, a licensee should adopt a risk-based approach in determining the extent of EDD measures in paragraph 5.32 and enhanced ongoing monitoring in paragraph 5.33 above taking into account relevant factors, such as: - (a) the nature of the prominent (public) functions that a PEP holds; - (b) the geographical risk associated with the jurisdiction where a PEP holds prominent (public) functions; - (c) the nature of the business relationship (e.g. the delivery/distribution channel used; or the product or service offered); and - (d) if the PEP becomes a former PEP, the risk factors specified in paragraphs 5.36 and 5.37 above. - Each licensee should adopt reasonable measures, in accordance with its assessment of the risk, for establishing the source of funds and source of wealth.
 In practical terms, this will often amount to obtaining information from the PEP and verifying it against publicly available information sources such as asset and income declarations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests.
 Licensees should however note that not all declarations are publicly available and that a PEP customer may have legitimate reasons for not providing a copy.
-Licensees should also be aware that some jurisdictions impose restrictions on their PEP's ability to hold foreign bank accounts or to hold other office or paid employment. - 5.36 The approval person of the licensee should take into account the advice of the CO.
+Licensees should also be aware that some jurisdictions impose restrictions on their PEP's ability to hold foreign bank accounts or to hold other office or paid employment. - 5.42 The approval person of the licensee should take into account the advice of the CO.
 The more potentially sensitive the PEP is, the more senior the approving person should be.
 Licensees should retain a copy of the assessment for inspection by the Companies Registry ("the CR"), other authorities and auditors and should review the assessment whenever concerns as to the activities of the individual arise.